timacdonald/laravel-container-speed-test/readme.md

 ## The suites

-Each suite contains the same test files and methods.
+Each suite contains the same test files and methods but they extend different `TestCase` classes.
 Each suite contains 100 test files, each file containing 15 test methods, resulting in 1,500 tests in total per suite.

 The container test suite extends the `TestCase` class the comes out of the box with Laravel, and the other extends the PHPUnit `TestCase` class directly.